iandl/mqttitude/docs/FUTURE.md

 ## Very-long term, a.k.a.
 "Neat ideas"

 * Publish incoming phone call (caller-id), [submitted by @bordingnon](http://twitter.com/bordignon/status/372627079059079168).
 JPM: Also SMS?
 Have to force TLS then, at least.
+* Requested in #86: "app should register a subscriprion (configurable topic) a) if someone sends a text message it should be displayed as popup window b) if someone sends an HTML message it should be opened in a embedded browser"